softlayer/githubio_source/content/go/notification_ocurrent_events.go.md

 ---
 title: "Managing Notification Occurrence Events services"
 description: "How to interact with the Notification Ocurrence Events services.
 The SoftLayer_Notification_Occurrence_Event service represents all events with potential to cause a disruption in service.."
-date: "2020-10-07"
+date: "2021-18-01"
 classes:
-    - "SoftLayer_Virtual_Guest"
-    - "SoftLayer_Metric_Tracking_Object"
+    - "SoftLayer_Notification_Occurrence_Event"
 tags:
-    - "Metric Tracking Object "
+    - "Notification Ocurrence Event "
 ---

 # Setup